Japan travel tips for first time visitors

 Tipping is not expected in Japan.
 In some cases, it’s actually considered to be rude.

 We made this mistake on our first trip to Tokyo.
 We left a generous tip and the server chased us down the street to give us back our change.
 He was not impressed, either.

-This is one of the best Japan travel tips we can give – you do NOT tip in Japan.
+This is one of the best Japan travel tips we can give – do NOT tip in Japan.

-11. You can order lunch from a vending machine
+11. Order your lunch from a vending machine

 One of the things we love about Japan is that everything is efficient and convenient.
 A perfect example of this efficiency is the electronic vending machines located outside many restaurants.